shivannis/xandr-docs-public/xandr-docs/articles/monetize/creative-faq.md

 **Flash creatives**: Make sure that the **clickTAG** macro is capitalized correctly as it is case sensitive.
 However, note that some flash creatives use other capitalization variations (e.g. clickTag).
 You can decompile the flash file using a free software utility (e.g. Flare) to check.

 Please see [Click Tracking](click-tracking.md) for further details on click tracking.
-If you are still having problems, please contact Xandr Support.
+If you are still having problems, please contact Microsoft Advertising Support.

 ## Can I run creatives in different languages?